 This will be up to umpire judgment, but basically you hit a softball and somebody gets hurt, your bat will be checked.

-5. Equipment: Teams are responsible for providing their own bats, softballs, and gloves.
-Softballs will be available for purchase at the concession stand.
+Teams are responsible for providing their own bats, softballs, and gloves.
+Softballs will be available for purchase at the concession stand as well as UBA.